openshift/microshift/docs/howto_load_balancer.md

 ```

 ## Create Load Balancer Service
-Log into the virtual machine and run the following command to create the `LoadBalancer` service for `nginx` application using the default `MetalLB` address pool.
+Log into the virtual machine and run the following command to create the `LoadBalancer` service for `nginx` application.

 ```bash
 oc create -n $NAMESPACE -f - <<EOF